SCHH-Commons/.github/profile/README.md

 ## **Contributing**
 We encourage participation from community members!
 Whether you’re a developer, designer, writer, or simply have ideas, your input is valuable.
-- **How to Get Involved**:
-  - Suggest new features or improvements via GitHub Issues.
-  - Contribute code, documentation, or resources through Pull Requests.
-  - Share ideas or feedback with the community on our forums or discussions.

-For detailed contribution guidelines, visit the CONTRIBUTING.md file in the respective project repositories.
+- For detailed guidelines on contributing, check out our [CONTRIBUTING.md](https://github.com/schhcommons/.github/blob/main/CONTRIBUTING.md).

 ---

+## **Support SCHH Commons**
+SCHH Commons is a community-driven initiative, and all tools and resources we provide are free to use.
+We rely on community support to cover costs like hosting, AI subscriptions, and ongoing development.
+- Support us via **Ko-fi**: [Buy Me a Coffee on Ko-fi](https://ko-fi.com/)

+---

 ## **Disclaimer**
-SCHH Commons strives to provide accurate and up-to-date tools and resources for the Sun City Hilton Head community.
+SCHH Commons strives to provide accurate and up-to-date tools and resources.
 However, errors may occur, and users are encouraged to verify critical details independently.
-In particular, AI-generated or augmented content should be carefully scrutinized before being relied upon for important decisions.

-The tools offered through SCHH Commons are not intended to replace information available through official channels, such as the SCHH website.
-Instead, they are provided as conveniences to help users more easily find needed information and engage in conversations that contextualize and enhance the usability of that information.
+Tools are provided as conveniences and are not intended to replace official sources like the SCHH website.

 ---

 ## **Code of Conduct**
-We are committed to maintaining a welcoming and respectful environment for all contributors and users.
 By participating in SCHH Commons, you agree to abide by our [Code of Conduct](https://github.com/schhcommons/.github/blob/main/CODE_OF_CONDUCT.md).

 ---

-## **License**
-Unless otherwise stated, all SCHH Commons projects are released under open-source licenses, such as MIT or CC0, to promote accessibility and collaboration.
-Refer to individual repositories for specific licensing details.

----

 ## **Contact**
-For questions, suggestions, or general inquiries, feel free to reach out to us:
 📧 Email: [info@schhcommons.org](mailto:info@schhcommons.org)

----

-## **Acknowledgements**
-SCHH Commons is inspired by the creativity, talent, and generosity of the Sun City Hilton Head community.
-Thank you to all contributors who make this initiative possible.